rstudio/education.rstudio.com/content/blog/2020-11-16-BlackInDataWeek/index.markdown

 ### Day 1: `#BlackInDataRollCall`

--   If you identify as Black, TODAY join in the roll call by introducing yourself and sharing what you do in data.
+-   If you identify as Black, join in the roll call today by introducing yourself and sharing what you do in data.
 Include the hashtag [`#BlackInDataRollCall`](https://twitter.com/hashtag/BlackInDataRollCall) and tag [`@BlkInData`](https://twitter.com/BlkInData).

--   If you do not, use today to amplify the voices in the [`#BlackInDataRollCall`](https://twitter.com/hashtag/BlackInDataRollCall) hashtag.
-Follow + retweet!
+-   If you do not, use today to amplify the voices in the [`#BlackInDataRollCall`](https://twitter.com/hashtag/BlackInDataRollCall) hashtag by following and retweeting!

 -   If you haven't already, follow the [`@WeAreRLadies`](https://twitter.com/WeAreRLadies) rotating curator account.
-This week, [Markia Smith](https://blkindata.github.io/author/markia-smith/) will take over (Nov 16-20th) and [Damilola](https://twitter.com/thedamialex) will be taking over next week (Nov 23-27).
+This week, [Markia Smith](https://blkindata.github.io/author/markia-smith/) will take over (Nov 16-20th) and [Damilola Alex](https://twitter.com/thedamialex) will be taking over next week (Nov 23-27).

--   Also if you haven't already, follow the [`@miR_community`](https://twitter.com/miR_community) account.
+-   You can also follow the [`@miR_community`](https://twitter.com/miR_community) account.
 [MiR](https://medium.com/@doritolay/introducing-mir-a-community-for-underrepresented-users-of-r-7560def7d861) is a community for underrepresented minority users of R, founded by [Dorris Scott](https://twitter.com/Dorris_Scott) and [Danielle Smalls-Perkins](https://twitter.com/smallperks).

 <img src="mir_logo.png" title="MiR Community logo designed by Allison Horst" alt="MiR Community logo designed by Allison Horst" width="250"/>

 ### Day 2: `#BlackInDataJourney`

 There are three events on this day, check them out [here](https://blkindata.github.io/project/blackindatajourney/).
-Note that there will not a [`#TidyTuesday`](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-11-17/readme.md) this week in order to create space and engage with the `#BlackInDataViz` hashtag on Twitter.
+Note that there will not be a [`#TidyTuesday`](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-11-17/readme.md) this week in order to create space and engage with the `#BlackInDataViz` hashtag on Twitter.

 ### Day 3: `#BlackInDataSkills`

 A great day filled with [learning-oriented events](https://blkindata.github.io/project/blackindataskills/), and don't miss the 1-hour [Introduction to R](https://blkindata.github.io/talk/intro2r2020/) with [Dr. A Nayena Blankson](https://twitter.com/DrBlankson).

-And, if you want to dive deeper into the tidyverse, the [MiR Community](https://medium.com/@doritolay/introducing-mir-a-community-for-underrepresented-users-of-r-7560def7d861) recently hosted an hour-long introduction to the [dplyr package](https://dplyr.tidyverse.org/) by [Daryn Ramsden](https://twitter.com/thisisdaryn).
+If you want to dive deeper into the tidyverse, the [MiR Community](https://medium.com/@doritolay/introducing-mir-a-community-for-underrepresented-users-of-r-7560def7d861) recently hosted an hour-long introduction to the [dplyr package](https://dplyr.tidyverse.org/) by [Daryn Ramsden](https://twitter.com/thisisdaryn).
 You can view the webinar on [YouTube](https://www.youtube.com/watch?v=rlQNyBZ03AY), and view his [slides here](https://thisisdaryn.github.io/MiR_dplyr/overview_dplyr/overview_dplyr_plus.html) ([source files here](https://github.com/MiR-Community/MiR_dplyr)).

 ### Day 4: `#BlackInDataViz`